 We'll get to your calls here in a minute.

-Anyway, um you have a new year's resolution.
+Anyway, you have a New Year's resolution.

 If you don't, I've got a great one for you.

-Now, if you're like most people out there, you have all of your family memories probably buried in boxes, somewhere in your basement, somewhere in your closet, your attic, your garage, wherever it happens to be.
+Now, if you're like most people out there, you have all of your family memories probably buried in boxes somewhere in your basement, somewhere in your closet, your attic, your garage, wherever it happens to be.

-And that's where legacy box now comes in.
+And that's where Legacy Box now comes in.

-And if you want to do something for your family and for future generations of your family, uh, this is it.
+And if you want to do something for your family and for future generations of your family, this is it.

 You will create the family legacy.